hackforla/UI-UX/README.md

 ### June
 - WED, 05 - Planning week (no CoP)
 - WED, 12 - Office Hours
-- WED, 19 - UI Design Workshop
+- WED, 19 - Workshop: Digital illustration using Figma
 - WED, 26 - Brainstorm as a community!
-For our Youtube channel
+Content creation for your portfolios & our UI/UX YouTube channel

 ### July
 - UI/UX CoP taking a break in July!
 See you in August!🙌🙌